Top things to know

-The clitoris—both its anatomy and function—is a hotly debated topic (1).
-Taboos about discussing women’s sexuality and pleasure have contributed to the lack of research in these areas.
+The clitoris—both its anatomy and function—is a hotly debated topic (1, 7).
+Taboos discussing women’s sexuality and pleasure have contributed to the lack of research in these areas.
 But as taboos are broken, more research will hopefully provide further clarity in understanding the clitoris.

 The external part of the clitoris, the glans clitoris, as well as the clitoral hood, can vary greatly from person to person.

-Exposure to androgens can cause the clitoris to enlarge during any life stage, including during development in the womb, during childhood, and during adulthood (13).
-When a clitoris size is large enough to be considered abnormal, this is called clitoralomegaly.
+Exposure to androgens can cause the clitoris to enlarge during any life stage, including during development in the womb, during childhood, and during adulthood (11, 14).

 The clitoris and the penis—a shared beginning